WHERE: Easdale Island Community HallWHEN: 10.00am until 1.00pm on the day, OR until we reach a total of 350 entrants.

 We have to restrict the maximum number of entrants to 350.

 This is simply due to the time taken to let everyone compete, hold the awards ceremony and then ensure people can leave the island during ferry operating hours.

 We will do all we can to ensure that people are made aware when the maximum number of entrants has been reached.
 The organisers very much regret any inconvenience that this may cause.

 On the Saturday night before the event, come and warm up at the Pre-skim Party in Easdale Island Community Hall where there will be a licensed bar, live music, and where children are most welcome.
 There will be hot dogs and veggie dogs available from 7pm until they are gone.

 Return ferries run after the show at 11pm and midnight.

-Press interest in the the World Stone Skimming Championships is increasing every year, and the event has been covered by the following: Lonely Planet; Oban Times; The Independent; The Herald; The Press and Journal; The Scotsman; The Times; The Sunday Times; The Daily Record; The Daily Mail; The Sun and The Drogheda Independent.
+Press interest in the the World Stone Skimming Championships is increasing every year, and the event has been covered by the following: BBC News; Rough Guides; Lonely Planet; Oban Times; The Independent; The Herald; The Press and Journal; The Scotsman; The Times; The Sunday Times; The Daily Record; The Daily Mail; The Sun and The Drogheda Independent.
 Articles have also appeared in Coast Magazine as well as Scottish Islands Explorer.

-Features have also appeared on BBC TV’s Blue Peter, Coast and The One Show; STV’s The Hour; BBC Radio 1, Radio 2, Radio Scotland, Radio 5 Live; Gaelic Television news; Scottish Television; BBC Scotland television; CBBC Newsround, Channel 4 Big Breakfast and Peanut Gallery radio show on the Australian Triple M Network.
+Features have also appeared on BBC TV’s Blue Peter, Coast and The One Show; STV’s The Hour; BBC Radio 1, Radio 2, Radio Scotland, Radio 5 Live; Gaelic Television news; BBC Scotland; CBBC Newsround, Channel 4 Big Breakfast and Peanut Gallery radio show on the Australian Triple M Network.